SparkleSavvy/XvjzMC/README.md

 # XvjzMC

+> I have been feeling unwell and depressed for the past 2-3 years, so updates and changes in my projects may be delayed.
+I am truly sorry.

 XvjzMC is a ready-to-deploy self-hosted Minecraft server version 1.20.1 with a Velocity proxy server 3.4.0 snapshot 475.
 The project includes a port forwarding script to Velocity, making it an ideal solution for users with gray IPs or ports blocked by their provider.
 It’s perfect for creating small to medium-sized mini-servers or for playing with friends.
 Optionally, you can remove the OpenLogin plugin and disable Velocity for direct server connections.

 ## Features